Inclusively Designed Playgrounds - All Natural

 Overview of Treatment Types

-Copper-based Pressure Treatment (CU-treatment) Pressure treatment with copper salts makes the wood resistant to rot.
-Visually, it is not possible to distinguish CU-treated wood from the older CCA-treated wood (copper, chromium, arsenic), which is classified as hazardous waste.
-For this reason, all pressure-treated wood is handled as hazardous waste, even though CU-treated material could, in theory, be disposed of with mixed wood.
+Copper-based Pressure Treatment (Cu-treatment) Pressure treatment with copper salts makes the wood resistant to rot.
+Visually, it is not possible to distinguish Cu-treated wood from the older CCA-treated wood (copper, chromium, arsenic), which is classified as hazardous waste.
+For this reason, all pressure-treated wood is handled as hazardous waste, even though Cu-treated material could, in theory, be disposed of with mixed wood.

 Royal Treatment The wood is both pressure-treated and boiled in oil under vacuum.
 This provides exceptional resistance to rot, high dimensional stability, reduced splintering and cracking, and a long service life.